top of page

 My Journey through Three Cultures

-Hire a Writer, not a Company
+For Personalized Attention, Hire a Writer,

-When you hire me, you hire a writer, not a team to stitch together a Frankenstein’s monster of a memoir under the pressure of a short deadline.
-When you hire me, you get quality, craftsmanship, and personalized attention.
+When you hire me, you hire a writer, not someone who works from a formula.
+A formulaic approach doesn't produce a quality book.
+When you hire me, you get quality, craftsmanship, honesty, and personalized attention.
+Your story deserves it.

 Contact Me